Information About Christopher - Hackney teacher - (1 review)

 I always had a passion and excitement for teaching, and took my first students in my parents' front room 15 years ago.
 Since then I've taught thousands of students in almost every setting: one-to-one students as young as 4, singing assemblies of four hundred primary kids, ukulele groups, A-level students, short courses, university students.

 I started professionally at Tramshed Centre for Performing Arts in Woolwich, moving to Bexley Grammar School, then onto Newham Music, where I taught in almost every school in the borough eventually!
-I now work for an excellent girls' state school in Newham.
+I now work for an excellent girls' state school in Newham, and a mixed secondary in Notting Hill.

 As a teacher I offer classical piano, modern piano (pop etc), and drums.
 But usually I like to explore a range of other supporting musical areas, including improvisation, composition, ear training, music appreciation and others.
 Variety helps to stimulate student's ambition and interest, and helps to understand music in a broader sense.
 After all, Bach, Mozart, Beethoven, Liszt and Chopin were all known for their improvisations!
 Usually, we'll settle on a combination that you enjoy best; some students may much prefer being taught by ear, whereas others may be very focused on the classical repertoire and completing those certificates.
 However I do try to advocate for a broad study of music if the student is willing.